sanujkul/VLSI/README.md

 ## List of Experiments:

-### 1. Simulate a 2 stage CMOS op amp and determine
+### 1. To simulate a 2 stage CMOS op amp and determine
    (i)   DC characteristics,
    (ii)  frequency response,
    (iv)  slew rate and